hymhub/language-translate/README_EN.md

 # language-translate

-A plug-in that translates ts/js/json multilingual files online and generates or inserts specified files in batches, supports incremental updates, can use bash to translate a single file, and can also be integrated in the project for continuous batch translation
+language-translate is a plug-in that converts ts/js/json multilingual files online based on Google Translate and generates or inserts specified files in batches.
+It supports incremental updates, can use bash to translate a single file, and can also be integrated in the project for continuous batch translation , support single file to single file, single file to multiple files, multiple files to multiple files, multiple files to single file

 [中文](./README.md) ｜ [English](./README_EN.md)
 <p align="center">